charlietsai/basc/README.md

 basc.calculator = calculator
 ```

-You can obtain traces in a separate pre-processing job and save them in a
+It's good practice to obtain traces in a separate pre-processing job and save
-numpy file:
+them in a numpy file.
+This way, if you need to tune the optimization
+parameters (see details below), you don't have to wait for the traces again:

 ```python
 import numpy as np